 The following are some principles for creating the text for easy-to-read materials:

 The design of the material is as important as the content.
-Making the materials visually appealing and easier for the eye will encourage people to read it.
+Making the material visually appealing and easier on the eye will encourage people to read it.
 The following are tips for the design of the materials:

-- Include plenty of white spaces by using wide margins.
+Include plenty of white space by using wide margins.

-- Use simple line drawings, free of clutter and abstract drawings.
+Use simple line drawings that are free of clutter and abstract drawings.